picocms/Pico/CONTRIBUTING.md

 ### Keep documentation in sync

-Pico accepts the problems of having redundant documentation on different places (concretely Picos inline user docs, the `README.md` and the website) for the sake of a better user experience.
+Pico accepts the problems of having redundant documentation on different places (concretely Pico's inline user docs, the `README.md` and the website) for the sake of a better user experience.
 When updating the docs, please make sure the keep them in sync.

-If you update the [`README.md`](https://github.com/picocms/Pico/blob/master/README.md) or [`content-sample/index.md`](https://github.com/picocms/Pico/blob/master/content-sample/index.md), please make sure to update the corresponding files in the [`_docs`](https://github.com/picocms/Pico/tree/gh-pages/_docs/) folder of the `gh-pages` branch (i.e. [Picos website](http://picocms.org/docs.html)) and vice verca.
+If you update the [`README.md`](https://github.com/picocms/Pico/blob/master/README.md) or [`content-sample/index.md`](https://github.com/picocms/Pico/blob/master/content-sample/index.md), please make sure to update the corresponding files in the [`_docs`](https://github.com/picocms/Pico/tree/gh-pages/_docs/) folder of the `gh-pages` branch (i.e. [Pico's website](http://picocms.org/docs.html)) and vice verca.
 Unfortunately this involves three (!) different markdown parsers.
-If you're experiencing problems, use Picos [`erusev/parsedown-extra`](https://github.com/erusev/parsedown-extra) as a reference.
+If you're experiencing problems, use Pico's [`erusev/parsedown-extra`](https://github.com/erusev/parsedown-extra) as a reference.
 You can try to make the contents compatible to [Redcarpet](https://github.com/vmg/redcarpet) by yourself, otherwise please address the issues in your pull request message and we'll take care of it.

 Versioning
 ----------